auth0/docs/articles/architecture-scenarios/_includes/_authentication/_introduction.md

 It’s important to consider both security and user experience when designing how you will authenticate your users, and so there are a number of things you will want to consider when looking at functionality and workflow:

 * Where will users enter their credentials?
-* How do I keep user credentials safe?
+* How will you keep user credentials safe?
-* How do I maintain my authentication system?
+* How will you maintain your authentication system?
-* How do I provide password authentication for my users?
+* How can you provide password authentication for your users?
-* How do I prevent hackers from trying to log in as my users?
+* How can you prevent hackers from trying to log in as your users?
-* How do I implement authentication in different kinds of applications?
+* How will you implement authentication in different kinds of applications?
-* How do I make login easy for my users when they come from different language backgrounds?
+* How can you make login easy for your users when they come from different language backgrounds?
-* How do I provide a good user experience as you migrate away from any legacy authentication system?
+* How will you provide a good user experience as you migrate away from any legacy authentication system?
-* What should I consider when integrating my applications with Auth0?
+* What should you consider when integrating applications with Auth0?
 <% if (platform === "b2c") { %>
 * Can users log in using their existing social (e.g., Facebook or Google) accounts?
 <%  } %>
-* Will I need to provide for multi-factor authentication (MFA)?
+* Do you need to provide multi-factor authentication (MFA)?
-* What do I do if I have a service that doesn't have a way for the user to log in ahead of time?
+* What do you do if you have a service that doesn't have a way for the user to log in ahead of time?
-* Can I just pass the same user access token from one API to another?
+* Can you pass the same user access token from one API to another?
 <% if (platform === "b2b") { %>
-* What do I do if I need to isolate my users by organization?
+* What do you do if you need to isolate users by organization?
-* How do I handle identifying which organization my users belong to?
+* How will you handle identifying which organization users belong to?
-* What’s the benefit of providing enterprise connections for my organizations?
+* What’s the benefit of providing enterprise connections for your organizations?
 <%  } %>

 Auth0 [Universal Login](#universal-login) provides users with a safe and secure experience - no matter whether you choose to provide for user ID/password credentials sign in, or allow the so-called Bring Your Own Identity scenarios provided via [Social Login](https://auth0.com/learn/social-login/).
 There are also brand recognition benefits to centralizing the login experience with Universal Login, even if you feel you will also have product-specific [branding](/architecture-scenarios/implementation/${platform}/${platform}-branding) requirements.
 The Auth0 UI widgets typically used with Universal Login also provide out-of-the-box support with regards to [internationalization](/libraries/lock/v11/i18n) for users with different language requirements, and out-of-the-box support for Auth0 features such as [MFA](#multi-factor-authentication-mfa-) and [anomaly detection](#anomaly-detection) allow you to put barriers in place in order to prevent hackers attempting to access users' accounts.